-In celebration of International Women’s Day we are a shining a light on the talented female narrators and translators behind some of Saga’s top titles!
+In celebration of International Women’s Day, we are shining a light on the talented female narrators and translators behind some of Saga’s top titles!

-We’ve picked out our top five titles featuring women in translation and the top five that showcase the brilliant female narrations.
-This collection of titles are touching, powerful and entertaining – and today we celebrate the women involved in bringing them to life.
+We’ve picked out our top five titles featuring women in translation and the top five that showcase brilliant female narrations.
+This collection of titles is touching, powerful, and entertaining – and today we celebrate the women involved in bringing them to life.

 Chief Inspector Sara Vallén is put on the case but is quickly removed when her son turns out to be the primary suspect.
 To clear her son’s name, Vallén decides to start her own investigation.